GeoscienceAustralia/uncover-ml/docs/usage.rst

 Running locally
 ---------------

-Uncover-ML uses MPI for parallelization on localhosts and on clusters/high performance computers.
+UncoverML uses MPI for parallelization on localhosts and on clusters/high performance computers.
 Here is an example of running the pipeline from the command line,